 As such, in the following article, you will learn more about the ostrich effect, understand why we experience it, and see what you can do to overcome this bias, so you can improve your ability to make rational decisions.

 The ostrich effect is named after the prevalent myth that ostriches bury their heads in the sand when faced with a dangerous situation.
 However, while the original story behind the name of this effect may be untrue, people have been observed to engage in this sort of behavior in a variety of situations.

-One study, for example, found that investors tend to “check the value of their portfolios more frequently in rising markets but will ‘put their heads in the sand’ when markets are flat or falling.”
-This is despite the fact that checking their portfolio could help them make more informed investment decisions in such situations.
+One study, for example, found that investors tend to check up on their portfolios more frequently when markets are performing well, but will “bury their heads in the sand” when markets are performing poorly.
+This is the case despite the fact that checking their portfolio could help those make more informed decisions in such situations.

 This form of thinking is attributed to the concept of selective exposure, which leads people to be selective in how they acquire information, by choosing which new information they want to process, and which information they prefer to avoid.
 Essentially, people are selective in the information that they choose to deal with, and they sometimes actively avoid dealing with unpleasant news, even if those news contain important information.

 As such, ostrich-like behavior is expected “in any situation in which people are emotionally invested in information and have some ability to shield themselves from it”.
 Based on this, selective avoidance of negative information is predicted to occur in a variety of scenarios:

 “They can apply, for example, to people’s decisions about when to seek formal medical diagnoses for worrisome health symptoms, to when parents will seek testing for a child who is having trouble in school, to an academic’s decision of when and whether to pursue doubts about the integrity of a student, or to a business executive’s decision to investigate—i.e., perform due diligence—when there are warning signs relating to a prospective deal.